rmbir/rmbir.github.io/README.md

 ### Hi there 👋
-### My name is Rylee and recently I was requested to make my very own activist website, so I did.
+### My name is Rylee and recently I was assigned the task of making my very own activist website, so I did, along with my parter, Ariella.
 While it is short, I believe it still gets the idea across and informs viewers about LGBTQ+ rights.
 Join the movement!

 <!--
 **rmbir/rmbir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.